 As a non-native and prolific bloomer, dwarf bottlebrush benefits from an annual application of fertilizer.

-However, if your plant’s leaves are turning yellow, it may have iron chlorosis.
+If your plant’s leaves are turning yellow, it may have a nutritional deficiency called iron chlorosis.
 You can learn how to effectively treat iron chlorosis here.

 If you keep one in a pot, fertilize lightly a few times a year when it is actively growing.